Looking for support for your finance function? Book a time with an expert.

 • Creating incentives for sales teams to focus on overstocked items

-• Reviewing product portfolio to identify consistently slow movers
+• Reviewing the product portfolio to identify consistently slow movers

 • Establishing formal product lifecycle management processes